LSDOlab/VortexAD/docs/src/getting_started.md

 $ pip install -e .
 ``` -->

-`VortexAD` automatically installs other software tools to aid with plotting and reading complex grid & mesh files, described below.
+`VortexAD` relies on a set of software tools (which are automatically installed) to aid with plotting and reading complex grid & mesh files, described below.

 | Package | Description |
 |:---|:---|